 "LIFE IS A GIFT, AND WHAT MATTERS MOST IS WHAT WE DO WITH THE TIME WE HAVE." - Brian Clopp

-Brian is a Film Director, Entrepreneur, and award winning Photographer.
+Brian is an Entrepreneur, and an award winning hobbyist Photographer.
 You found his website!
 Yippee!

 A wild stallion stands victor, taking the moment to survey his domain's beautiful landscape.
 Two horses were pounding hooves, about to fight, but then the other decided to just give up and walk away, leaving this one triumphant.
 The winning horse was a bit surprised, and exhibited the rare behavior of just gazing around at the landscape.
 To get these striking silhouettes I came up with a technique of manually focusing on the horse yet exposing for the sun. | Sony A7 rIV.